What is Web Design?

 If your main area of interest is creating website graphics and layouts, you may be interested in the Visual Design Bootcamp.
 This course reviews the fundamentals of designing a website’s appearance, including color, typography, fonts, and wireframing.
 You’ll also learn how to draft a creative brief and tips for making sure your website looks good on mobile.
 This course does not require any coding knowledge.

 There are also classes that bring together web design and UX/UI design.
-Noble Desktop’s Sketch Bootcamp and Adobe XD Bootcamp each deliver comprehensive training in industry-standard prototyping tools.
-If you have some basic knowledge of Photoshop and want to bring it to the next level, check out Photoshop for Web Design & UI.
-This class teaches you how to use optimize graphics for websites and adapt layouts for tablets and mobile devices.
+Noble Desktop’s Figma Bootcamp, Sketch Bootcamp, and Adobe XD Bootcamp each deliver comprehensive training in industry-standard prototyping tools.

 Certificate Programs for Web Design